 - Nashville isn’t all music – we’re huge sports fans here too – we’re loyal to our teams.
 Depending on the time of year, we’ve got a game for you to see while you’re in town.
 In the fall, check out the Tennessee Titans at a football game.
 In the winter, check out the Nashville Predators – we’re making history the past couple years! – and you may even spy Carrie Underwood or Taylor Swift at a game both of whom are known to be seen there.
 In the summer, check out the Nashville Sounds at their new stadium in Germantown.
 The Sounds are a minor league team but we love them as if they were major league and the games are super cheap!

 A great option for where to stay during your 3 days in Nashville is the Union Station Hotel located in the landmark train station.
 This upscale hotel has a gorgeous lobby fit for a movie and is a great location.
 The rooms are stunning and there’s an amazing vintage restaurant on site with a great cocktail lounge and a fitness facility.

 This luxury hotel is an amazing option for where to stay during your 3 days in Nashville with a great location close to the Riverfront.
 The rooms have great city views and bright, upscale rooms.
 Some even have river views.
 There’s also a rooftop bar, a great lobby lounge, a restaurant, and fitness center on site.

 About the Author

-Ashley Hubbard is a freelance writer, photographer, Founder of A Southern Gypsy, a Nashville native and an animal advocate.
+Ashley Hubbard is a freelance writer, photographer, Founder of Wild Hearted, a Nashville native and an animal advocate.
 She focuses on exploring the world in an ethical and sustainable fashion.
 When she’s not exploring the world, you can find her in Nashville, taking a stand for animals’ rights or spending time with her dog, Maximus.

 Liked this post for the perfect 3 days in Nashville itinerary?
 Bookmark for later or share the love below on Pinterest!